-This interview is part one of our three part interview series with John Strong, voice of the MLS on NBC.
+This interview is part one of our three part interview series with John Strong, voice of the MLS on Fox Sports.
 To hear Strong in action, listen to his call for Darlington Nagbe’s 2011 MLS goal of the year at the bottom of this page.

 The majority of people trying to complete their dream by becoming sports broadcasters are focused on the wrong things.